This YouTube video introduces how to do a personal SWOT analysis using the example of Batman (Bruce Wayne:

 I looked up from the map and, using a blade of grass, pointed out where I thought I was to the sergeant.
 He gave no sign that I was either right or wrong.
 He just said, “Your next checkpoint is at grid 385957.
 The clock has started.”

 The pressure of the situation rose again.
-More deep breaths.
+More deep breaths to calm myself.
 This was a timed march and we had to finish the course in under the set time or risk failing the course.
 I quickly found the grid reference on the map and started to take a bearing that would give me my starting direction.

 As I was trying to do this, I saw people running off in various directions.
 Worry again.
 How had they finished so fast?
 Were they trying to go to the same place?
 If so, weren’t they going the wrong way?
 Or had I got the location wrong?